Atomu2014/Ads-RecSys-Datasets/README.md

 No negative down sampling, and no removing long-tail data.
 We preserve most of the information in this engineering.

-The train/test sets are officially partitioned, train set size: 15M, test set size: 4M.
+The train/test sets are officially partitioned, `train set size: 15M`, `test set size: 4M`.
-Positive sample ratio is 0.00075 on train set, and 0.00073 on test set.
+`Positive sample ratio` is `0.00075` on train set, and `0.00073` on test set.

 ### Criteo
 The feature engineering is contributed by @tianyao chen, and he has done most of the works including hdf access in [APEXDatasets](https://github.com/try-skycn/APEXDatasets).